-- 2.35 When a child, adult at risk or family is or may be experiencing difficulties, support is most effective when it is provided as early as possible and Early Intervention can sometimes be appropriate. - 2.36 When emerging problems are identified members of RAD staff, students, members, volunteers and visitors should liaise with the relevant DSO and SSO so that information can be shared with IPOC (or the Local Authority) so that where necessary an Early Help Assessment (EHA) can be conducted to identify the child or adult at risk's needs and enable professional support to be provided from other agencies. - 2.37 When "Early Help" is provided and the RAD is made aware, they will monitor the situation and refer to IPOC if any further concerns arise or the child or adult at risk's situation does not improve. - 2.38 Any child may benefit from "Early Help", but staff should be particularly alert to the potential need for support for any child or young person who
+- 2.30 When a child, adult at risk or family is or may be experiencing difficulties, support is most effective when it is provided as early as possible and Early Intervention can sometimes be appropriate. - 2.31 When "Early Help" is provided and the RAD is made aware, they will support, monitor and work with the child/adult and Early Help staff. - 2.32 Any child may benefit from "Early Help", but staff should be particularly alert to the potential need for support for any child or young person who: - is disabled and has specific additional needs - has special educational needs